MLB-LED-Scoreboard/mlb-led-scoreboard/README.md

 ### Accuracy Disclaimer
 The scoreboard is dependent on MLB having their data correct and up to date.
 If you see any weird data such as wrong pitches or scores or whatever else, MLB is drunk.

+## Wiki
+The wiki for this project has some cool things you can do to your Raspberry Pi, including steps on making your Pi a dedicated scoreboard runner!

 ## Help and Contributing
 If you run into any issues and have steps to reproduce, open an issue.
 If you have a feature request, open an issue.
 If you want to contribute a small to medium sized change, open a pull request.
 If you want to contribute a new feature, open an issue first before opening a PR.